 All of us have an intense desire to be loved and nurtured.
-The need to be loved, as Bowlby’s and others’ experiments have shown, could be considered one of our most basic and fundamental needs.
-One of the forms that the need to be loved love takes is contact comfort—the desire to be held and touched.
+The need to be loved, as experiments by Bowlby and others have shown, could be considered one of our most basic and fundamental needs.
+One of the forms that this need takes is contact comfort—the desire to be held and touched.
 Findings show that babies who are deprived contact comfort, particularly during the first six months after they are born, grow up to be psychologically damaged.

 Given the importance of the need to be loved, it isn’t surprising that most of us believe that a significant determinant of our happiness is whether we feel loved and cared for.
 In the surveys that I have conducted, people rate “having healthy relationships” as one of their top goals—on par with the goal of “leading a happy and fulfilling life.”

-We know that the desire to love and care for others is a hard-wired and deep-seated because fulfillment of this desire enhances our happiness levels.
-In other words, expressing love or compassion for others benefits not just the recipient of affection, but also its perpetrator.
+We know that the desire to love and care for others is a hard-wired and deep-seated because the fulfillment of this desire enhances our happiness levels.
+Expressing love or compassion for others benefits not just the recipient of affection, but also the person who delivers it.

-If the need to love is hardwired and universal and is also a powerful determinant of happiness, how come many of us aren’t aware of it?
-Why, for example, don’t we respond to the question, “What would make you most happy?” with “serving others” of "showering love on someone" than with "money" or "being loved"?
+If the need to love is hardwired and universal and is also a powerful determinant of happiness, why aren't many of us aware of it?
+Take the question: “What would make you most happy?”
+We do not answer with “serving others” or "showering love on someone."
+But rather with "money" or "being loved"?

-The answer, in my opinion, has to do with the messages to which we are routinely exposed from our care-takers and the media.
-These messages suggest to us that our happiness lies in being the recipient of others’ attention, love, and respect, rather than in being the donors of attention, love, and respect.
+Maybe the answer has to do with the messages we are routinely exposed to, from our care-takers and the media.
+These messages suggest that our happiness lies in being the recipient of others’ attention, love, and respect, rather than in being the donors of attention, love, and respect.
 For example, most of us are explicitly or implicitly told that happiness lies in achieving self-enhancing goals such as career success, wealth, fame, or power.
 The need to love and care for others, in contrast, is rarely emphasized, except perhaps in the arts.

-In my opinion, the happiness maximizer would be well advised to follow the Dalai Lama’s dictum: Be Selfish—Be Generous.
+The happiness maximizer would be well advised to follow the Dalai Lama’s dictum: Be Selfish, Be Generous.

 A well-kept secret to happiness, then, is to practice generosity.
 To derive a boost in happiness levels through generosity, however, it is not enough to recognize the link between the need to love and happiness; it is important to explicitly exhibit generosity—or “giftivism,” as Nipun Mehta calls it.